3dvkr/blog/_posts/2020-12-28-colour-choices.md

 More importantly, which option will the majority of people think is selected?
 It's possible to make a case for both answers--I found this on a twitter thread asking the same question, and both options had lots of votes.
 There was no clear winner.
 And that's a problem.

 Most of the replies reasoned, *I don't know, it just doesn't make sense the other way,* or words to that effect.
-This got me thinking, *What cues are people picking up on, and how are those cues informing them?*
+This got me thinking, *What cues are people picking up on, and how are those cues informing them?* Here's one train of thought on the matter.

 ## The Anchoring Effect